┌────────────── second (optional)

 console.log('Running every minute from 1 to 5');

-1,2,3,4,5.
-It's a cleaner way to express consecutive values.
+});This is equivalent to 1,2,3,4,5, a cleaner way to express consecutive values.

-// Runs every 2 minutes (even minutes: 0, 2, 4, ...)
+// Every 2 minutes (even minutes: 0, 2, 4, ...)

 cron.schedule('*/2 * * * *', () => {